Welcome to NOFA-NJ

 The NOFA Interstate Council Policy Committee is the regional and national advocacy arm of the Northeast Organic Farming Association (NOFA).
 Composed of policy employees and state chapter leaders, it advocates for grassroots organics, defends organic integrity against corporate loopholes, and shapes national legislation like the Farm Bill in Washington with established relationships with federal and state legislators.

 NOFA Policy committee meetings are typically held the second Tuesday of every other month.
-The date for the next meeting is August 11, 2026.
+The date for the next meeting is August 18, 2026 at 7PM EST via zoom.
 Stay tuned for August policy agenda to be posted soon!
 If you would like to join the meetings to discuss any policy topic, or join the committee itself, please feel very welcome.
+Please email Cali directly for the information.

 Have any policy questions, comments, or concerns?
 Please feel free to email us at: